Nettle. Tea, Beer, Pudding & Flagellation March 10th

 Shows a photo of a missing Raven at the Tower of London

-The Independent January 2021
+The Independent January 2021 The Raven the Palladium of Britain

-The Raven – Corvus corax – is hatching.
-An early nesting bird, and the biggest of the Covids.
-They were pushed to the west and north by farmers and game keepers but are making a comeback and finding towns convenient for their scavenging habits.
+Corvus corax is hatching.
+An early nesting bird, the Raven is the biggest of the Corvids.
+They were pushed to the west and north by farmers and game keepers but are making a comeback.
+They are finding towns convenient for their scavenging habits.
 So they, again, cover most of the UK except the eastern areas.

 Their habits, and their black plumage has made them harbingers of death.
-In poetry Ravens glut on blood like the warriors whose emblem they are.
-Here is a very famous quotation from Y Gododdin, a medieval poem but thought to derive from a poem by the great poet Aneirin from the 7th Century
+In poetry, Ravens glut on blood like the warriors whose emblem they are.
+Here is a very famous quotation from Y Gododdin, a medieval poem but thought to derive from a poem by the great poet Aneirin from the 7th Century.

 He glutted black ravens on the rampart of the stronghold, though he was no Arthur.’

-This is one of the much argued-about references to Arthur in the ‘Was he a real person’ argument.
+This is one of the much argued-about references to King Arthur in the ‘Was he a real person’ argument.
+The point being, it doesn’t make sense if there wasn’t an Arthur.
+The story at the Tower of London is that the Ravens kept in the Tower, with clipped wings, keep Britain safe from Invasion.

 The Raven was also the symbol of the God-King Bran.
-Bran was one of the legendary Kings of Britain and his sister, Branwen, was married to the King of Ireland.
-To cut a long story short, which I hope to tell in further detail on another occasion, Branwen was exiled by her Irish husband to the scullery.
-She trained a starling to smuggle a message to her brother.
+Bran was one of the legendary Kings of Britain.
+His sister, Branwen, was married to the King of Ireland.
+To cut a long story short, Branwen was exiled by her Irish husband to the scullery.
+She trained a starling to smuggle a message to her brother, to tell of her abuse.

-Bran took an army over the Irish Sea to restore her to her rightful state, but the ships were becalmed and so Bran blew the boats across the sea – he was that mighty a man.
+So Bran took an army over the Irish Sea to restore her to her rightful state.
+But the ships were becalmed.
+Mighty Bran blew the boats across the sea – he was that much a hero.

-Bran was mortality wounded in the battle that followed, having previously given away his cauldron of immortality to the Irish King in recompense for the insults given to the Irish by his brother.
+Bran was mortality wounded in the battle that followed.
+This was a problem because he had given away his cauldron of immortality.
+He gave it to the Irish King in recompense for the insults given to the Irish by Bran’s brother, who hated anyone not British.

-So, the dying Bran, told his companions to cut off his head and take it back to the White Hill in London.
+So, the dying Bran, told his companions to cut off his own head and take it back to the White Hill in London.
 His head was as good a companion on the way back as it was on the way out, and the journey home took 90 years.

-At last they got to London where he told his men to bury his head on the White Hill, and as long as it were there Britain would be safe from foreign invasion.
+At last, they got to London where he told his men to bury his head on the White Hill.
+As long as it stays here, he said, Britain would be safe from foreign invasion.

 This was one of the Three Fortunate Concealments and is found in ‘the Triads of the Island of Britain.’